 For appeals that have standing, one designated staff member and two students from the Student Conduct Panel (separate from the original hearing body for the case) will review the written appeal of the case.
 The Student Conduct Panel will review the written appeals of cases from Administrative Meetings, Student Conduct Panels, and Dean of Students Meetings.

 Appeals will be heard by two students and one staff member from the Student Conduct Panel who are unaffiliated with the case.
 The members will make the decision based only upon documents from, or related to, the hearing (such documents include, but are not limited to, the appeal, the written decision of the original conduct hearing body, written statements by parties involved in the hearing, and incident reports).

 Appeals requests are limited to the following grounds:

 - A procedural or substantive error occurred that significantly impacted the outcome of the hearing (e.g. substantiated bias, material deviation from established procedures, etc.);

 - To consider new evidence, unavailable during the original hearing or investigation, that could substantially impact the original finding or sanction.
 A summary of this new evidence and its potential impact must be included;

 - The sanctions imposed are substantially disproportionate to the severity of the violation.

 If the appeal is not timely or substantively eligible, the original finding and sanction will stand and the decision is final.
-If the appeal has standing, the Dean of Students (or a designee) determines whether to review the appeal or to remand it to the original decision-maker(s), typically within 3-5 business days.

 The appeal by one party may be shared with the other party (parties) when appropriate under procedure or law (e.g., if the responding student appeals, the appeal is shared with the complainant, who may also wish to file a response, request an appeal on the same grounds or different grounds).
 All request-related documents are shared with all parties prior to submission.